sebivenlo/akka-workshop2017/docs/introduction.md

 # Introduction
-The actor model is a computational model like the touring machine that is designed around concurrency.
+The actor model is a computational model designed around concurrency.
+This introduction explains the differences between the actor model and the defaul thread model.

 # The thread model